 and Sponsored Program Activities Issue No. 2

 01. POLICY STATEMENTS

 01.01 This policy relates to the participation of researchers (see Section 03.
-Definitions) in outside activities or employment that may conflict with their primary research commitment to the university and to its research mission.
+Definitions, below) in outside activities or employment that may conflict with their primary research commitment to Texas State University and to its research mission.

 01.04 Texas State recognizes it is not practical or desirable to define strict time and location restrictions on how researchers meet their primary professional commitments due to the nature of university-related educational, research, service and related activities.
 It is expected, however, that researchers will arrange any external activities they may engage in so as not to interfere with their commitment to the university and to its research mission.

 01.05 Thus, it may be necessary to disclose and question the extent of such involvement or the appropriateness of certain activities to determine if conflicts of commitment related to research and sponsored program activities exist.
 This policy provides guidance to individual researchers in identifying and avoiding possible problems in this area.

 02.01 This policy is in conjunction with UPPS No. 04.04.06, Additional State Employment and Outside Employment and Activities but pertains only to conflicts of commitment in research and other sponsored activities.